Confessions of an INFJ in Love

 Of course, it’s always a good idea to try new things.
 But I don’t like the thought of losing who you are to fit someone else’s concept of who you should be.
 And yet, I’ve found myself doing that far too often.

 Here’s an example, one I also mention in this post.
 Some years ago, I fell in love with a boy who was religiously conservative.
 (I used to be religiously conservative, too, but he was even more conservative than I was.)
-At the time, I had written a novella I didn’t think he’d approve of.
+At the time, I had written two novellas I didn’t think he’d approve of.
 So, what did I do?
-I destroyed it.
-I shredded that novella and all its drafts.
+I shredded them.

-All I kept was one poem from it and a few pages I had printed but forgotten about during the purge.
+All I kept from one of them was a poem and a few pages I had printed but forgotten about during the purge.
 And this person I loved was someone I hadn’t even met.
-I just didn’t want that story lying around in case he miraculously showed up at my door one day.
+I just didn’t want those stories lying around in case he miraculously showed up at my door one day.
+But that I was willing to destroy my own work just to earn his approval shows how much of myself I was willing to deny for love.

-(I’ve actually rewritten a version of this story, but it doesn’t come close to the original.
+(I’ve actually rewritten a version of one of the novellas—the one I still have physical traces of—but it doesn’t come close to the original.
 I haven’t yet decided if that’s a task I’m willing to undertake.)

 3. I used to do most of the giving in my relationship with this person.